Thomas Fellows (author): Writing

-Workforce Commentary
+Workforce commentary

 Fellows regularly appears on local media outlets across the country on workforce related issues such as how artificial intelligence will affect the workforce, the degree to which colleges prepare students for the workforce, and unions.

-Economic Commentary
+Economic commentary

 Fellows appears frequently on local affiliate TV stations across the country discussing economic matters such as how tariffs will affect specific city's businesses and consumers.
-Fellows does not have a credible background in economics.